 In (28) it is expressed how 'Hasan writes', namely 'quickly'.
-The Manner adverb çabukça 'quickly' is said to add a certain feature to the activity 'writing': writing quickly is different from writing (cf. Dik, 1989:192ff).
+The Manner adverb çabukça 'quickly' is said to add a certain feature to the activity 'writing': writing quickly is different from writing (cf. Dik 1989: 192ff).
 Now, suppose that a second person, say Ali, is writing in the same way or manner.
 This State of Affairs can of course be expressed independently from the utterance of (28), for instance by Ali çabukça yazıyor 'Ali writes quickly' or, more emphatically, by Ali de çabukça yazıyor 'Ali too writes quickly', but as a logical consequence, one also might compare the manner in which 'Ali writes' to the manner in which 'Hasan writes', since both 'manners in which is (being) written' are described by çabukça 'quickly'.
 This is, to my opinion, what happens when Manner Expressions are used: the actual manner is not expressed, but the way some action is performed is related to the way some other action is carried out.
 As an illustration, consider (29), where 'Ali's way of writing' is evaluated on the basis of 'Hasan's way of writing':

-(29) Ali Hasan gibi yaz-ıyor Ali Hasan like write-prs2 'Ali writes like Hasan'
+(29) Ali Hasan gibi yaz-ıyor.
+Ali Hasan like write-prs2 'Ali writes like Hasan.'

-It is clear that the phrase Hasan gibi can be considered as an adverbial satellite in the domain of the predication defined by yaz 'write', but it is also evident, I think, that the way Ali writes is not determined by Hasan as such.
-In other words, the Manner satellite cannot be based only on the term of which Hasan is the head.
-In order to arrive at a structural description of sentences like (30), let us take a more complex type of sentence.
+It is clear that the phrase Hasan gibi can be considered as an adverbial satellite in the domain of the predication defined by yaz- 'write', but it is also evident, I think, that the way Ali writes is not determined by Hasan as such.
+In other words, the Manner satellite cannot be based only on the term of a.
+He talks like a lawyer. = Avukat gibi konuşuyor. b.
+He talks as a lawyer. = Avukat olarak konuşuyor. which Hasan is the head.
+In order to arrive at a structural description of sentences like (29), let us take a more complex type of sentence.